Notify me

 Other watches go further in terms of adding decorative elements which have no time-related functionality at all.

 There are many watches with time-displays which are unusual, or of a small footprint compared to the whole watch.
-UnconstrainedTime watches are very unusual in that they use the fact that our time-display is very simple and small foot-print to allow the main focus of the whole watch to be about the exploration of freely chosen aesthetics which are unrelated to the engineering or fine jewellery influences of conventional watchmaking.
+UnconstrainedTime watches are very unusual in that they use the fact that our time-display is very simple and small foot-print to facilitate the main focus of the whole watch to be about the exploration of freely chosen aesthetics which are unrelated to functionality or to the engineering or fine jewellery influences of conventional watchmaking.

 Examples include the techno circle graphic aesthetics of our Techno Circle #1 watch:

-. . . and the fascinating organic forms of a poppy seed pod which our Poppy Seed Pod watch are based on:
+. . . and the fascinating organic forms of a poppy seed pod which our Poppy Seed Pod watch are based on the complex natural beauty of a poppy seed pod:

-If you are interested in either of our watches above, don’t miss our launch . . . subscribe for email notifications.
+If you are interested in our watches, don’t miss our launch . . . subscribe for email notifications.

 Decorative Arts.

 The commonly accepted meaning of decorative arts is where an object is both functional and beautiful, and are usually seen as design rather than art (yes, this does mean that “decorative art” is not art, however much of a contradiction that may seem in terms of the words used), although this has changed to some degree.
-For example, while most fine jewellery can be correctly seen as design, and jewellery is traditionally seen as a decorative art, and thus design not art, some types of art jewellery are correctly accepted as art rather than design.
+For example, while most fine jewellery can be seen to fit the accepted definitions of design, and jewellery is traditionally seen as a decorative art, and thus design not art, some types of art jewellery (see details below) can be seen to fit the generally accepted definitions of art rather than design.

 Definitions of fine art, design, etc. are continually evolving, as well as being controversial, and I recommend each of us to think for ourselves on these matters rather than following the conventions.
 Gaining the understanding needed in order to form one’s own opinions, seems, to me, to be a necessary part of being a unique individual, as most people like to see themselves these days.